RLuckom/unframed-works/style.md

 Your ability to effectively work in a team begins with your capacity to genuinely trust and appreciate your teammates.
-The more awareness you have of your own weaknesses, the more opportunities you have to empower your teammates.
+The more awareness you have of your own weaknesses, the more opportunities you have to empower others.
 The more you resist the urge to offer half-thought-out opinions, the more weight your words will carry.
-Before offering any feedback, ask yourself as critically as you possibly can, "Will it really materially matter if my advice about this isn't taken?"
-Whenever the answer is "no," refrain from saying anything.
+Before offering any feedback, ensure that it is important enough to justify the work required to address it.
+Consider it a victory when you are able to make room for someone else's creativity and personal style to develop alongside your own.